jgluck/Arduino_Viz/README.md

     sudo npm install -g supervisor

-you will have to rename your serial port, but run
+you will have to rename your serial port to match where the arduino is

+    var portName = "/dev/tty.usbmodem1411"

+to whatever port your arduino occupies then run

     supervisor node readdata.js